Honoring student-led inquiry at scale

 Inside the app

-Each screen below is a v1 mockup of the workflow you and your students will run inside Boomerang Projects.
+Each screen below is from the early-access build of Boomerang Projects.
 Some live in the student view.
 Others only appear when a teacher toggles in.

 Teacher view · Rubric builder